mroshan5722/Dubai_UG-6/README.md

 | requirements.txt | List of Python dependencies for running the project |
 | README.md | Project overview and instructions |

+<br><br>
 ---

-#### Note : Information you will present in your Project Pitch must also be on the GitHub README.
+#### Note : Information you will present in your Project Pitch must also be on the GitHub README. <br><br>

+---

 ## Setting Up a Virtual Environment and Installing Dependencies

 To ensure consistency across all environments, please set up a virtual environment and install the required dependencies using the `requirements.txt` file.
-Follow the steps below depending on your operating system.
+Follow the steps below depending on your operating system. <br>

+---

 ### For Mac and Linux Users: